Skip to content

 Jean Aegler was born on 25 January 1850 in Krattigen, a small Swiss village about 90 kilometres southeast of Biel/Bienne.
 Aegler trained as a watchmaker and opened a watchmaking factory in Bienne in 1878, with his father Johannes Aegler.
 Jean’s father was a school teacher, so it is unlikely that he ever took an active part in the watchmaking business.
 Initially, it is most likely that Jean started out either assembling or finishing component parts for other companies until he had acquired the machinery and capability to produce the complete movements.

 By 1886 the firm was specialising in small watch movements, including pendant watches for ladies and remontoirs (keyless watches).
 The firm received one of the first Swiss patents, number 243, for a keyless stem winding and setting mechanism.
 Jean Aegler died on 2 August 1891 in Bienne at the relatively young age of 41 years.
 Jean’s widow, Anna Maria took over the firm, which became known as Veuve Jean Aegler (widow of Jean Aegler), often abbreviated to Vve.
 Jean Aegler.
-Anna maria relocated the factory to Rue du Vignoble in the Rebberg/Vignoble hills above Bienne.
+Anna Maria relocated the factory to Rue du Vignoble in the Rebberg/Vignoble hills above Bienne.
 The company began to advertise its location as being at the “Rebberg” factory.
 Eventually, Rebberg became a brand in the Aegler watch range.

 Aegler advertisement.